sbs-02/react-quiz-app/README.md

 # REACT QUIZAPP :

 A modern, interactive Quiz Application built with React and TypeScript.
-This app features seamless navigation, stylish components, alert notifications, state management using Redux Toolkit, and responsive design powered by Vite, TailwindCSS, ShadCN UI, React-hot-toast, and React Router DOM.
+This app features stylish components, alert notifications, state management using Redux Toolkit, and responsive design powered by Vite, TailwindCSS, ShadCN UI, React-hot-toast, and React Router DOM.

 ## Features